Oster OGH6901 ReviewPrice: $100 List

 It did a little worse with the frozen muffin, heating it very unevenly.
 The bottom was exceptionally hot, the side lukewarm, and the top cold, with no melted chocolate chips.
 This model did get a few points for having a speed defrost setting, where you manually enter a time instead of a weight.

 The best microwaves heat food quickly, and this final metric reflects that.
-We heated 250 mL of water in a beaker for 30 seconds, and recorded the temperature rise.
+We used water that had been chilling in the refrigerator, filled a beaker with 250 mL, heated it for 30 seconds, and then recorded the temperature rise.
 The Oster did about average, earning a 5 out of 10.
 This model boosted the temperature of the water by about 34°F, a few less than the best model.

 The Oster is a good, not great value.
 It cost a little more than the Best Buy award winners, and performed a little worse.